microsoft/DynamicTelemetry/docs/docs/PositionPaper.ObserverEffect.document.md

-Comparing the two, while the observer effect is a fundamental concept in physics that underscores the limitations of measurement at a quantum level, telemetry\'s risks are more practical and immediate, impacting system performance and reliability.
+Comparing the two, while the observer effect is a fundamental concept in physics that underscores the limitations of measurement at a quantum level, telemetry's risks are more practical and immediate, impacting system performance and reliability.
 In both cases, the challenge lies in minimizing the impact of observation to ensure accurate and reliable data collection.
 Techniques such as using less intrusive measurement